Ways to Prevent Water Pollution

 Stormwater Pollution Prevention | USGS

 This six minute video is produced by the US Geological Service.
-It shows many practices that individuals can adopt to prevent water pollution, and is very good at explaining its concept.
+It shows many practices that individuals can adopt to prevent water pollution, and is very good at explaining the concept.